Location:

 Etymology:

 '8C 2900' refers to the motor, an 8-cylinder of 2.9 litre displacement.
-The 'A' designation refers to the first version of the 2900's development program, which began in 1935, aimed directly at auto racing.
+The 'A' designation refers to the first version of the 2900's development program, which begins in 1935, aimed directly at auto racing.
 'Mille Miglia Spider' refers to this car's preparation in consecutive Mille Miglia contests between 1936 and 1937, when it ran as a true Botticella spider (a "cask car" with cycle fenders).

 Figures: